Aksh830/My_Project_Works/Excel_Project/readme.md

    - Used calculated fields to analyze session durations across different user groups.

 3. **What is the correlation between the bounce rate and the revenue?**
-   - Explored relationship using grouped data and visual correlation via charting.
+   - Explored relationship using grouped data and visual correlation via chart.

 4. **What is the distribution of the operating system used by the visitors?**
    - Created a visual breakdown of OS usage (e.g., Windows, macOS, Android, iOS) among visitors.